January 1992 (1st revision)

 6. The supervisor shall ensure that the authorized employee has knowledge of this release before he/she resumes work at the facility.

 A. Each authorized employee will receive training in the recognition of applicable hazardous energy sources, the type and magnitude of the energy available in the workplace, and the methods and means necessary for energy isolation and control.
-The training will be documented on Form #2.
+The training will be documented.

 B. Each affected employee will be instructed in the purpose and use of the energy control procedure.
-The training/instruction will be documented on Form #3.
+The training/instruction will be documented.

-C. All other employees whose work operations are or may be in an area where energy control procedures may be utilized, will be instructed about the procedure and about the prohibition relating to attempts to restart or re-energize machines or equipment which are locked out.
-The instruction will be documented on Form #4.
+C. All other employees whose work operations potentially takes them in or near areas where energy control procedures may be utilized, will be instructed about LOTO procedures and about the prohibition relating to attempts to restart or re-energize machines or equipment which are locked out.
+The instruction will be documented.

-D. When employees are assigned to work in or on equipment that could potentially endanger personnel should it be activated, the supervisor assigning employees to this work is responsible for ensuring that these workers are provided with specific equipment and instructions to comply with this power lockout procedure.
+D. When employees are assigned to work in or on machines/equipment that could potentially endanger personnel should the machines/equipment be activated, the supervisor assigning employees to such work is responsible for ensuring that these workers are provided with specific equipment and instructions to comply with this power lockout procedure.

 E. Authorized and affected employees will be retrained whenever there is a change in their job assignments that could affect their lockout responsibilities, a change in the machines that presents a hazard or when there is a change in energy control procedures.